aej2004/csc404BYOL/README.md

 ```
 find movies with "tom hanks" where genre is "action"
-find stars in "The Lion King" where movie is "The Little Mermaid"
+find stars in "The Lion King" where movies is "The Little Mermaid"
 ```

 <p>Outputs:</p>